MarieBaude/Social_Media/documentation/diary.md

   - adding condition, if no pin posted, message showing
   - changing list of the categories from data
   - adding image before the name category
-  - adding message if no pin in category
+  - adding message if no pin in category (bug need fix)
+  -